Modern homes burn 8 times faster than 50 years ago

 Kissner said today's house fires burn eight times faster and produce 200 times the amount of smoke that a fire would have 50 years ago.

-Chris Williams, Ontario's Assistant Deputy Fire Marshall, said even 30 years ago, a person had up to an estimated eight minutes to exit their home from the time their smoke detector went off.
+Chris Williams, Ontario's Assistant Deputy Fire Marshal, said even 30 years ago, a person had up to an estimated eight minutes to exit their home from the time their smoke detector went off.
 Today, a person has less than two minutes.

 "And there's not a fire department in the world that can respond to your home and rescue you in that time," Williams said.